 - Clothing worn in the past 48 hours should also be washed in hot water.
 (Hats, coats, mittens and backbacks should be washed or set aside for 48 hours)

-- While parents are sometimes told to clean and quarantine all of a child's stuffed animals and dolls, experts say this is not necessary - lice do not seek or thrive on
+- While parents are sometimes told to clean and quarantine all stuffed animals, dress up clothing and dolls, experts say this is not necessary - lice do not seek or

-inanimate objects.
-Just set them aside for 48 hours.
+thrive on inanimate objects.
+Just set these items aside for 48 hours.

-- If your child sleeps with a favorite plush toy, pop it in the hot dryer for 20 minutes.
+- If your child sleeps with a favorite plush toy, pop it in the dryer for 20 minutes.

-- All hairbrushes and hair assessories used and worn in the past 48 hours should be collected in a ziplock bag and set aside for 48 hours
+- All hairbrushes and hair assessories used or worn in the past 48 hours should be collected in a ziplock bag and set aside for 48 hours

 20 Myths Debunked